 All cranes must have a copy of its annual inspection certificate posted in the cab.
 A copy must be forwarded to CDA Safety and/or their designee before the crane arrives on site.
-Also, a current copy of the crane operator's City of Chicago crane license must be forwarded to CDA Safety and/or their designee.
+Also, a current copy of the crane operator's City of Chicago crane license as well as other nationally mandated operator licenses must be forwarded to CDA Safety and/or their designee.
 The operator must always have the license available for inspection.
 If the crane does not have its annual inspection certification and/or the operator cannot produce a City of Chicago crane operator's license, the crane will not be operated.